 3. Open up new Career and Job Opportunities

-One of the most significant benefits of learning less taught languages is that it provides you with access to a whole new world.
+One of the most significant benefits of learning less taught languages is providing access to a new world.
 Career Options in a foreign language is an essential factor.

-If you are residing in Western Europe and America, you will notice that very few people enroll in Persian language classes.
+If you live in Western Europe or America, you will notice that very few people enroll in Persian language classes.

 The situation isn’t much different for Indian foreign language learners, either.